Shimamaki, Hokkaido

 Shimamaki (島牧村, Shimamaki-mura) is a village located in Shiribeshi Subprefecture, Hokkaido, Japan.

+Population

 As of September 2016, the village has an estimated population of 1,560.
 The total area is 437.26 km2.

 Geography

 Shimamaki is located on the southern of the Shiribeshi Subprefecture.
 The name is derived from the Ainu word "Shuma-ko-mak", which means "Behind rocks".